Daniel Stilck-França - Scalable learning and certification of local time dependent quantum dynamics and noise

 We propose a cooling algorithm, which can be utilized for state preparation.
 We analyze its properties in noiseless and noisy settings and show that in various scenarios the cooling algorithm outperforms the dissipative state preparation method.

-Jose Ignacio Latorre - TBC
+Jose Ignacio Latorre - Entanglement as a principle

 Enrique Rico - Real-Time Dynamics in a (2+1)-D Gauge Theory: The Stringy Nature on a Superconducting Quantum Simulator